mmukku/ussc-mm/_guidelines/Chapter2.md

 (12) If the offense involved conduct described in 18 U.S.C. § 1040, increase by 2 levels.
 If the resulting offense level is less than level 12, increase to level 12.

-(13) (Apply the greater) If the offense involved misappropriation ofa trade secret and the defendant knew or intended—(A) that the trade secret would be transported or transmittedout of the United States, increase by 2 levels; or§2B1.1(B) that the offense would benefit a foreign government, foreign instrumentality, or foreign agent, increase by 4 levels.
+(13) (Apply the greater) If the offense involved misappropriation ofa trade secret and the defendant knew or intended—
+    (A) that the trade secret would be transported or transmittedout of the United States, increase by 2 levels; or (B) that the offense would benefit a foreign government, foreign instrumentality, or foreign agent, increase by 4 levels.

 If subparagraph (B) applies and the resulting offense level is less than level 14, increase to level 14.